top of page

 'Lora.'
 Cailin squares my shoulders, looks me dead in the eye.
 'You and I volunteer at enough women's shelters to know that Cillian is a rare find.
 And I am not saying that just because he's my brother but he dotes on you.
 So much so, I doubt you even know where the potato masher is in your kitchen.'

 I chuckled.
 Not because she was funny but because she was truthful.
-About the potato masher.*
+About the *masher.

 'Lora?'

-I lean off the counter to the doorway where I hear my manager calling for me.
+I lean off the counter for where my manager is calling for me.
 We meet in the doorway and she apologises for not being around when I came in.
 A succession of meetings she says.
 Meetings about the burden of meetings.
 Except she schedules us a meeting so that I could catch up on the meetings of the meetings I missed.
 And when she goes off to check the availability of meeting rooms I walk back to my fruits.

 Cailin glances at her phone while taking a sip of her coffee, then screws her face.
 I am unsure which of the two acts caused that.

-'Anyway, I am not going to stay any longer (she says) because you know who might just be entering this coffee break into their data tracking spreadsheet of my keystrokes per minute.'
+'Anyway, I'm going back to my desk.'
+She says, dropping her phone back in her trouser pocket.
+'You know who might just be entering this coffee break into their data tracking spreadsheet of my keystrokes per minute.'
+Tips her head towards her department.

 'Hun... seriously, what are you doing here if you're not better?
 Ah yes, you needed a cigarette.
 Fecking eejit.'

-And she gives me another hug before dashing out with her less than desired coffee.
-I am forking a strawberry and grape into my mouth when she sidles back next to me.
+And she gives me another hug before she dashes off and leaves her coffee.
+I am forking strawberries and grapes into my mouth when she sidles back next to me.

 I look up from my tub of fruits to her, for something juicier.
 'Aha.'

 But she only winks and dashes off for the second time.
-This time, I dash after her but my manager has impeccable timing.
+This time, I dash after her but my boss has impeccable timing.
 Instead I watch Cailin cross the office.

 'What are you Halvey women up to now?'
-I shake my head and smile.
+I shake my head and chuckle.

-There's a meeting room free but we choose the scenic route and too, the cigarette route.
-A walk along The Path.
-I snap my fruit bowl shut and place it back in the fridge next to my Le Creuset flask of pasta, made with all the love.
-Then, I follow Noemie out the office doors.
+Though, there's a meeting room free we choose the scenic path.
+Because, a walk along The Path means we could have a cigarette.
+So, I snap my fruit bowl shut, place it back in the fridge next to his homemade potato salad made the West Indian way and follow Noemie out the office doors.

-She’s got thirty minutes before her next meeting about a meeting (the most important kind, of course).
+She’s got thirty minutes before her next meeting about a meeting (the most important kind, of course), she tells me.
 We talk about me.
 Always riveting.
-Then about her upcoming trip to Italy, which, apparently, I missed several key details about.
+Then about her upcoming trip to Italy.
+Which, apparently...
+I'd missed several key details of.
 So, naturally what do we do?
 We talk about the trip to Italy some more.
 Then we circle back to me, just to keep things balanced.

 'Lora?'
 She says.
 'I’ve got Mr. Lennox on the phone for you.